-This has remained a focus throughout the 20/21 academic year but was partly curtailed by the operational impact to schools of COVID-19.
-However, a revised Scheme of Delegation has been adopted across the Trust, enabling the Trust to achieve and give greater focus to its strategic objectives by promoting efficiency in operation.
+The previously revised Scheme of Delegation that was adopted across the Trust for 2021/2022, supported the Trust to achieve and give greater focus to its strategic objectives by promoting efficiency in operation.
 The main focus of Local Governing Bodies being the quality of education, with a revised committee structure focusing on pupil achievement and wellbeing and staffing.
 KPI's have been identified and work is ongoing to establish reporting templates which provide trust wide consistency of reported information.